 Emergency planning requires thinking ahead and anticipating access to supplies for maintaining consumers' health and well-being.
 Emergency supplies are basic items consumers and their households may need in the event of an emergency.
-There are two types of kits with emergency supplies that consumers should consider assembling as part of their individual emergency plan: an emergency kit and a read-to-go kit or "go-kit."
+There are two types of kits with emergency supplies that consumers should consider assembling as part of their individual emergency plan: an emergency kit and a ready- to-go kit or "go-kit."

 First, an emergency kit should include emergency supplies for home use.
 Depending on the hazards and risks in your area, emergency kits should include emergency supplies to last for at least three days or more.
 Emergency supplies include basic items (i.e., food, water, flashlight, first aid kit, etc.) and supplies that are tailored to the needs of individual consumers or members of the household (e.g., extra eyeglasses, pet supplies, prescription medications).
-For more information, FEMA provides Build a Kit information online.34 sudden evacuation.
-The items may be similar to the supplies for a home emergency kit but tailored for individuals based on their unique access and functional needs (e.g., prescription medications, copies of important documents, change of clothing, etc.).
-In addition to the information provided by FEMA, the American Red Cross provides instructions on Survival Kit Supplies.
-Determine the role your organization can play in supporting consumers with developing and updating their emergency kit and go-kit.35
+For more information, FEMA provides Build a Kit information online.10